 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technicians had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
+The RP had completed the Centre for Pharmacy Postgraduate Education (CPPE) level 2 safeguarding training.
 The remaining staff had read the safeguarding SOP.
-Local contacts for the escalation of concerns were available on an app downloaded by all team members.
-Staff were aware of the signs requiring referral and gave examples of when they had made appropriate referrals.
+Local contacts for the escalation of concerns were available.
+Staff were aware of the signs requiring referral.